-The Digital Analytics Manager will lead the efforts of the University Communications office to analyze and synthesize data from an array of different sources to provide strategic insights and recommendations.
+The Digital Analytics Manager will lead the efforts of the University Communications office to track, monitor, analyze and synthesize data from an array of different sources to provide strategic insights and recommendations.
 The position will report to the Director of Social Media and Analytics.

 Specific Duties & Responsibilities: